six-two/mkdocs-placeholder-plugin/docs/advanced-configuration.md

 Pages where placeholders will be replaced at build time by the predefined values.
 Input fields for variables will be disabled on these pages.
+It takes a list of glob placeholders, so something like `relative/path/**/*.html` should also work.

+!!! warning
+    This code is run after the pages are processed, so the path you need to specify is not the same as the one of the markdown file.
+    So `page.md` will either be `page.html` or `page/index.html`.

 ### placeholder_file